Braghadesh/Projects/olympic_analysis/README.md

-# Projects
+# Summer Olympic Analysis

-This repository contains source codes and datasets used in my projects
+This project contains analysis of the summer olympic games from 1960 to 2016

+The analysis is done using help of *Excel* and *Power BI*

+The overall 120 years olympic data from kaggle is used as source data.
+Initial data segregation and first level check is done using EXCEL.

-In this Project we have used Summer olympic games data from 1960 to 2016.
-Performed data cleaning and data analysis using Excel, Power query and Power BI.
+The Proper data cleaning is done using Power Query Editor from Power BI.

+We have also used GDP data of the countries to analyze and find if any corellation or causation can be found between countries GDP and Performance.